 When businesses get caught using counterfeit or pirated software, there is a huge monetary fine and great reputational damage.

 - Pay for the unlicensed software on their computers

 - Prosecution under the Copyright Act and possibly criminal charges

 - Incident will be reported on the internet and company name will be associated with piracy

 - Pirated software can infect your computers and servers with malicious software such as malware and key loggers

 Regular software and security audits are essential for keeping your business secure.
 Do you know if your employees have installed pirated or unlicensed software on your computers?
-Speak to a consultant at Technical Action Group and find out how we help our clients implement cost-effective and licensed software solutions.
+Speak to an IT consultant at Technical Action Group and find out how we help our clients implement cost-effective and licensed software solutions.